GG1D29/my-design-pattern-mastery/README.md

 ### B4.
 Mediator Pattern
 - An object that encapsulates how a set of objects interact.
 - Mediator promotes loose coupling by keeping objects from referring to each other explicitly

+### B5.
+Memento Pattern
+- Definition: Capture and externalize object's internal state so that the object can be restored to this state later, without breaking the principle of encapsulation.
+- Similar to Undo or Ctrl+Z command
+- Tips: Use deep copy technique to copy the content of previous state to avoid restoring the old reference of the object

 ---